MicrosoftDocs/security/security-docs/zero-trust/adopt/rapidly-modernize-security-posture.md

 An easy way to get started is to use [Six Tabletop Exercises to Help Prepare Your Cybersecurity Team](https://www.cisecurity.org/insights/white-papers/six-tabletop-exercises-prepare-cybersecurity-team), provided by the Center for Internet Security (CIS).

 These tabletop exercises are designed to help organizations walk through different risk scenarios with the goal of evaluating the organization’s state of preparation.
-They are each designed to be completed together with your team of stakeholders “in as little as 15 minutes.”
+They're each designed to be completed together with your team of stakeholders "in as little as 15 minutes."

 These exercises guide participants through the process of a simulated incident and require departments and teams to respond.
 The exercises help you evaluate your preparedness in a cross-discipline manner.